wickes1/frontend-admin-dashboard/README.md

 # An Admin Dashboard

-This project was a tutorial produced by Lama Dev.
+This project was a tutorial provided by Lama Dev.

 ### Links